 There are so many things we humans tend to hold back.
 We have repressed a lot of our emotions, whether they are considered 'good' or 'bad' ones.
-Sometimes we hold back on expressing our love for fear of being misunderstood, or perhaps thinking the timing is not 'right'.
-Most commonly, we have been taught to hold back on our 'negative' emotions — fear, anger, sorrow, pain, etc.
+Most commonly, we have been taught to hold back on our 'negative' emotions — fear, anger, sorrow, pain, etc. Yet, sometimes, we hold back on expressing our love for fear of being misunderstood, or perhaps thinking the timing is not 'right'.

 What happens when we feel anger (consciously or sub-consciously) but want to hide it?
 Whatever we hold back becomes part of us and gets stored in our body as a tangible manifestation in the form of headaches, tension, pain, illness, ulcers, cancer, arthritis, back pain, and many other physical ailments.